macs30200-s22/replication-materials-atowey-uchi/README.md

-# Public Perception of Misinformation on Twitter:
+# Public Perception of Misinformation on Twitter
-A Temporal Analysis of Sentiment Towards Ivermectin, 2021
+## A Temporal Analysis of Sentiment Towards Ivermectin, 2021

 Allison M. Towey
 The University of Chicago, Masters in Computational Social Science